-Joe Biden Tells Anita Hill He's "So Sorry" For How She Was Treated During Clarence Thomas' Confirmation Hearing
+Joe Biden Says He's "So Sorry" For How Anita Hill Was Treated Over Her Harassment Claims

 While Joe Biden answered questions during an event at Glamour's Women of the Year summit on Monday, one reporter raised the question of his role in how Anita Hill was treated during Senate confirmation hearings for Supreme Court Justice Clarence Thomas.
 As chairman of the Senate Judiciary Committee back in 1991, Biden presided over Hill's testimony.
 When asked whether the former vice president would do things differently today, Biden apologized for Hill's ordeal during Thomas' hearing, and emphasized that he voted against his confirmation.
 Biden also said he was "so sorry if she [Hill] believes" she'd been denied fair treatment.

 The past year has marked an undeniable shift in the way America reacts to allegations of sexual abuse and harassment, after nearly two dozen high-profile men have lost their careers following allegations of their misconduct being made public.
 The growing consensus that women deserve to be believed has cast events of the past in a different light too.

 For some, that's included a reexamination of Anita Hill's treatment during her Senate testimony alleging that then-Supreme Court nominee Clarence Thomas had sexually harassed her.
 At the time, Thomas vehemently denied "each and every single allegation" of sexual misconduct against him.

 Rachel Miller, BuzzFeed lifestyle editor, asked Biden if, given this new context:

 I'm wondering if there's anything that you would do differently with regards to Anita Hill, if given the opportunity?